TheArturthur/CoppermindScraper/Cosmere/Helaran.md

 \-Helaran to his father before leaving house Davar [3]

-Helaran is sure [[Lin\|his father]] killed [[Shallan's mother\|his mother]] and her lover.
+Helaran is sure his father killed his step-mother and her lover.
 He confronts him as he leaves his house.
 Even though they don't see each other again, they grow further apart; Helaran sends him a message stating that he has eyes nearby, and is watching, causing himself to be disinherited and to lose his title of Nan.
 Later, Lin Davar finds that Helaran talked to Balat and sends a guard to kill him.

 ## Trivia
 The reason behind Helaran's attempt on [[Amaram\|Amaram's]] life is unknown; however, [[Mraize\|Mraize]] of the [[Ghostbloods\|Ghostbloods]] believed the attack was a strike against the [[Sons of Honor\|Sons of Honor]].